Code-Institute-Submissions/HiddenGems/README.md

 #### Footer

-Facebook logo - Should lead to Facebook.com (would be the actual facebook of the company if real-world) - confirmed.
+Facebook logo - Should lead to Facebook.com (would be the actual Facebook of the company if real-world) - confirmed.

-Twitter logo - Should lead to Twitter.com (would be the actual twitter of the company if real-world) - confirmed.
+Twitter logo - Should lead to Twitter.com (would be the actual Twitter of the company if real-world) - confirmed.

-Instagram logo - Should lead to Instagram.com (would be the actual instagram of the company if real-world) - confirmed.
+Instagram logo - Should lead to Instagram.com (would be the actual Instagram of the company if real-world) - confirmed.

 #### Homepage Buttons